esfoobar/flaskbook/README.md

-# Step 24
+# Step 25

-## Reusable follow button
-    - Refactor the follow button on user's main profile as a macro
+## Send rel email
-    - Send rel requests back to referer
+    - Send email to user when friendship is requested